 And remember, you’re likely going to be competing with a lot of other businesses, so you need to stand out.
 One issue I always come across is advertisers using phrases like “low-cost” in front of their products.

 You can be sure the user will find the lowest cost option for themselves!
 Think back to when you wanted to purchase something.
 You didn’t click and buy the first product you saw.
-You will have done research, spoken to friends for recommendations, compared prices and reviews.
+You will have done the research, spoken to friends for recommendations, compared prices and reviews.

 Keep that buyer’s journey in mind, and use your ad copy to reflect that.
 Show your USP.
 Perhaps you’re accredited, you’ve won awards, are a part of an association or something similar.
 Shouting about this will set you out from the competition.